harsh2161/monk-commerce-api/README.md

-PLEASE HIT THE API AFTER 1 PM ON 15 FEB 2023. server has exhausted its limit of firebase

 How to setup project.

 You need spring boot ide in my case i used IntelliJ IDEA 2022.3.1 (Community Edition) , postman.